Medical contribution by Benjamin S. Harris, M.D., M.P.H.

 What are the success rates for frozen embryo transfers?

-The success rates of an FET cycle are at least comparable to fresh IVF cycles — and can often result in a higher success rate because of the opportunity to optimize the lining of the uterus before implantation, among other reasons.
+The success rates of an FET cycle are comparable to fresh IVF cycles — and can often result in a higher success rate because of the opportunity to optimize the lining of the uterus before implantation and progesterone levels, among other reasons.
 Both fresh and frozen cycles have the same primary indicator for success: the maternal age at the time of embryo freezing.

 What are the benefits of frozen embryo transfers over a fresh (stimulated) cycle?

-- Less Medication
+- Less medication

 - Instead of stimulation medication, patients use estrogen and progesterone to thicken the lining of their uterus in preparation for the embryo transfer to allow implantation.
 Since the stimulation phase was done in a prior cycle, there is also no egg retrieval requiring anesthesia.

-- Less Stress
+- Less stress

 - FET cycles are often less stressful than fresh cycles because factors like stimulation response, egg development, and embryo growth were considered during the fresh cycle.
-Shady Grove Fertility only freezes high quality blastocyst-stage embryos giving patients a significant chance of success with an FET cycle.
+Shady Grove Fertility only freezes high quality blastocyst-stage embryos, giving patients a significant chance of success with an FET cycle.
 Cycles are also more predictable with fewer cycle cancellations.

-Editor’s Note: This post has been updated for accuracy and comprehensiveness as of September 2020.
+Editor’s Note: This post has been updated for accuracy and comprehensiveness as of November 2023.